KTH-RPL/OpenSceneFlow/README.md

 ## Cite Us

-*OpenSceneFlow* is designed by [Qingwen Zhang](https://kin-zhang.github.io/) from DeFlow and SeFlow project.
+[*OpenSceneFlow*](https://github.com/KTH-RPL/OpenSceneFlow) is originally designed by [Qingwen Zhang](https://kin-zhang.github.io/) from DeFlow and SeFlow.
 If you find it useful, please cite our works:

 ```bibtex
 @inproceedings{zhang2024seflow,